SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Datasets and Methodology

 \subsubsection{Affinity-Driven Graph Learning}

-To extract both direct and global DTI and similarity information of drugs and targets, this study employs an extensive social interaction strategy and apply global graph convolutional learning to the affinity-enhanced global drug-target network matrix.

-To effectively filter the useful information within the heterogeneous graph, for drug affinity matrix \( A_{DD} \) and the target affinity matrix \( A_{TT} \), elements in these two affinity matrices that are greater than or equal to the threshold 0.8 are set to 1, and the rest are set to 0, resulting in the drug affinity adjacency matrix \( \tilde{A}_{DD} \) and the target affinity adjacency matrix \( \tilde{A}_{TT} \).
-By combining the drug-target affinity matrix, this study constructs the adjacency matrix \( G \) of:
+To effectively filter the useful information within the heterogeneous graph, for \( A_{DD} \) and \( A_{TT} \), elements in these two affinity matrices that are greater than or equal to the threshold 0.8 are set to 1, and the rest are set to 0, resulting in the drug affinity adjacency matrix \( \tilde{A}_{DD} \) and the target affinity adjacency matrix \( \tilde{A}_{TT} \).
+Therefore, the adjacency matrix \( G \) is constructed as: